anushka0005/anushka0005/README.md

 ### Hi there 👋

--🔭 I’m currently working on learning data science
+-🔭 I’m currently a third year student at Vellore Institute of Technology

--🌱 I’m currently learning github
+-🌱 I’m currently looking to contribute to more open source projects

--:sparkles: Pronouns: she/her